 WALK A MILE IN MY SHOES

-Our clients, who were in development of an electric vehicle (EV), wanted to understand the consumer reality of owning such a vehicle: what’s it’s like to live with an electric car, day-to-day?
+Our clients, who were developing an electric vehicle (EV), wanted to understand the consumer reality of owning such a vehicle: what’s it’s like to live with an electric car, day-to-day?

 They were conscious that those responsible for the design development were removed from the reality of everyday consumer needs – despite their technical understanding of the model.